 When it comes to experiencing issues with your VPN connections, I wish you nothing but the best.
 However, the odds are in favor of you possibly needing to ask a few questions of your VPN provider’s customer support crew from time to time.

-NordVPN provides 4 methods of support to its customers, all through the NordVPN website.
-Support options include around-the-clock live support text chat, email support, a trouble ticket submission form, and a searchable knowledge base.
+NordVPN provides 3 methods of support to its customers, all through the NordVPN website.
+Support options include around-the-clock live support text chat, email support and a searchable knowledge base.

 I’ve always had good luck with this provider’s customer support agents.
 They’ve always responded quickly, providing knowledgeable answers to my questions.
 When I’ve felt like doing a little digging on my own, their easy-to-search knowledge base was an excellent resource.

 Global Server Coverage